 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to discover that the water doesn’t drain then you’ll be aware of how frustrating it can be.
-Not only does it slow down your morning routine, it could also make it more difficult to clean up when you’re done.
-Although chemical drain cleaners are sometimes effective, they may also damage your pipes and harm the environment.
-The good news is the fact that you have a lot of natural ways to unblock a shower drain without using harsh chemical solutions.
+If you’ve ever stepped into a shower only to find that the water isn’t draining it, you’re aware of how annoying it can be.
+Not only does it slow down your morning routine, it also makes it more difficult to clean up when you’re done.
+Although chemical drain cleaners can be sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news is there’s a lot of ways that you can unblock a shower drain without using harmful chemical solutions.

 Key Takeaways

-- There are many natural methods to clear a shower drain for example, baking soda and vinegar as well as a wire hanger or a wet/dry vacuum.
+- There are a variety of natural ways to get rid of the blockage in a shower for example, vinegar and baking soda or a wire hanger or a dry/wet vacuum.

-- To make use of the baking soda method and vinegar: gather items, clean the drain cover and other obstructions, and pour baking soda and vinegar.
-Wait for 30 minutes then flush with boiling water.
+- For the method of baking soda and vinegar: gather items, clean the drain cover and other debris, pour baking soda and vinegar.
+Allow 30 minutes before flushing with boiling water.

-- Method for hanging wire: straighten out wire hanger, leaving one end in its original shape Make a hook at the end, then insert it inside the drain to fish hair and other debris out.
+- Wire hanger method: straighten out wire hanger leaving the other end in its original form Make a hook at the top, and then place it in the drain to fish hair and debris out.

-- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode then cover the drains of overflow using cloth or tape. attach hose creating an air-tight seal, then turn on the vacuum for 3 minutes.
+- To use wet/dry vacuum method select the "wet" mode then cover the drains of overflow by a cloth or tape, join the hose and create an airtight seal, then turn it on for 3 minutes.

-- Avoid future blockages by using a hair strainer in your shower, running hot water after every usage and avoiding the practice of pouring grease down your drains.
+- Prevent future blockages by using hair strainers in your shower, and running hot water after every use and refraining from pouring grease down your drains.

 To begin take the following steps: